 These days, it's not uncommon for designers to use components and materials that are both contemporary and aesthetically pleasing.
 These decorators have been known for one of their defining traits: their preference for a predominantly black and white colour scheme.
 Their prefered palette consists primarily of black and white, however they occasionally incorporate primary colours like blue, yellow, and red as accents.

 3. Contemporary Home Decor Style

-- Very light or very dark wood tones, and
+- Extremely light or extremely dark shades of wood, and

 4. Transitional Interior Design

 Here's a sample of transitional living room decor — visit this link to learn more about this design approach.

 Often difficult to pin down, the transitional style in interior design is characterised by a seamless blending of classic and cutting-edge aesthetics.
 It is now riding a wave of popularity among designers.
 Interior design can be difficult to categorise, especially when straddling the boundaries between the contemporary and transitional styles.